Kamacho68/moveworks-identity-chatbot/README.md

 - #### Create a workspace
 To get started, we’ll need a workspace to install our bot in.
 A [Slack workspace](https://slack.com/intl/en-ng/help/articles/212675257-Join-a-Slack-workspace#:~:text=A%20Slack%20workspace%20is%20made,separate%20account%20for%20each%20one) is a way to group communication within an organization.
 Everyone in an organization can belong to one workspace, which is then subdivided into multiple channels.

 Install Slack on your device and create a [new workspace](https://slack.com/create#email).
 Slack will then send a 6-digit code to your email that you can use for verification.
 Now for the fun part!
-Give your workspace a name; for this example, we’ll create a workspace called moveworks.
+Give your workspace a name; for this example, we’ll create a workspace called Slackchatbot.

 - #### Create a new Slack application
 Now, we’ll create a new Slack app.
 Slack apps are small applications that provide specific functionalities within a workspace.
 You can install a preexisting Slack application by signing into your Slack workspace and searching for applications within the Slack app directory.

 The Slack app we’ll create is a knowledge base that helps HR managers quickly manage users within the organisation.

 To create a new Slack application, head to the [Slack API](https://api.slack.com/apps/) dashboard.
 Click the Create New App button on the top right.
 Give your bot a name, then select what workspace you would like to install the app to.
-We’ve called ours MoveworksHR.
+We’ve called ours SlackchatbotHR.

 - #### oAuth and Permissions
 We need to give our new application certain permissions for it to access data and perform actions within our Slack workspace.